himanshuraj001/Udacity_data_science_capstone/README.md

 # Udacity_data_science_capstone
 ### Introducing a Dataset
 This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
-Once every few days, Starbucks sends out an offer to users of the mobile app.
+Once every few days, Starbucks sends out an offer to users.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.

 ### Project Motivation
 I chose this project to understand the success rate of offers being sent and analysis is done through addressing the following questions.